-History is a unit of the art project Imperatives – the artistic Encyclopédie Raisonnéart about the aesthetic of autonomy and the political imaginary.
+History is a unit of the art project hyper-Encyclopédie and about the aesthetic of autonomy and the political imaginary.

-As part of the Imperatives art project, will be deconstructed in this unit of the artistic Encyclopédie Raisonné (referring to Diderot’s Encyclopédie) the political imaginary.
-Considering text as an architecture of power, is envisaged elements and components of this “text” to rewrite an imaginary toward a global and diversified understanding.
+As part of the hyper-Encyclopédie art project, will be focused on the political imaginary.
+Considering the written text as an architecture of power, it is envisaged elements and components of this “text” to rewrite an imaginary toward a global and diversified understanding.

 A part of a chapter from my paper “Aesthetic of Autonomy in Digital Education”